xdan/jodit-connectors/README.md

 * `$config['extensions']` - an array of valid file extensions that are permitted to be loaded (`['jpg', 'png', 'gif', 'jpeg']`)
 * `$config['maxFileSize']` - Maximum file size (0 - is unlimited) default 8Mb

-and you can defined several sources
+you can defined several sources:
 ```php
 $config['sources'] = [
     'images' => [